Dangerous plants and insects for dogs

 5. Processionary caterpillar:

-- Danger: The hairs of the processionary caterpillar can cause serious allergic reactions and skin irritations.
+- Danger: The hairs of the oak processionary caterpillar can cause serious allergic reactions and skin irritations.

-- Symptoms: Itching, rash, breathing problems and in severe cases eye irritations and inflammation.
+- Symptoms: Itching, skin rash, breathing problems and in severe cases eye irritation and inflammation.

 1. Keep your garden safe: Remove poisonous plants from your garden or make sure your dog can't get to them.

-2. Inspect your dog regularly for ticks: Use preventive measures against ticks and check your dog after every walk.
+2. Inspect your dog regularly for ticks: Use tick preventative measures and check your dog after every walk.

-3. Use flea and tick prevention: There are various products on the market that can help protect your dog against fleas and ticks.
+3. Use flea and tick prevention: There are several products on the market that can help protect your dog against fleas and ticks.

-4. Be careful during walks: Pay attention to where your dog sniffs and make sure he does not come into contact with dangerous insects or plants.
-You can use the command "we move on" if you see that there are dangerous plants.
+4. Be careful during walks: Pay attention to where your dog is sniffing and make sure they don't come into contact with dangerous insects or plants.
+You can use the "let's move on" command if you see any dangerous plants.

-5. If there are signs of poisoning: Contact your veterinarian immediately if your dog shows symptoms of poisoning or an allergic reaction.
+5. If signs of poisoning appear: Contact your veterinarian immediately if your dog shows signs of poisoning or an allergic reaction.